 As I fell in love with the mountain, I felt a strong desire to experience it in all of its seasons and weather moods, to catch as many rare winter sunrises and sunsets as possible.
 So I climbed the summit in a November windstorm when the weather station at the top recorded 83 mph and raindrops felt like hailstones.
 I skied to the summit from as far as my Subaru could make it up the road, sometimes in windblown snow squalls and sometimes in blinding sunshine.
 I learned the progression of flowers in the brief spring and summer, from fawn lilies and violets through penstemon, phlox, and yarrow.
 I listened to the booming of the spruce grouse and the haunting trill of the varied thrush.
 I learned the seasonal scents: the unique June aroma of mountain vegetation, the faintly marine tang of Pacific storm winds, warm sun on dry grass in late summer, the pleasant ozone odor of clear dry air above winter inversions.
 I took more than 2,000 photographs, enough that it was a challenge to choose the ones for this essay.
 Sometimes the view would be nearly the same, but often I would find natural wonders: long mountain shadows, unique cloud formations, colors too delicate to be captured on camera, rare birds, grasses encased in ice.

-Since our wedding I have attempted to make a tradition of watching the sunrise on equinoxes and solstices, and also spending the night on the mountain if possible.
+In recent years I have attempted to make a tradition of watching the sunrise on equinoxes and solstices, and also spending the night on the mountain if possible.
 For the summer solstice - which is also my birthday - I stick to the date regardless of weather.
 In 2019 that meant sleeping in my vehicle inside a cloud in 40 mph winds and never seeing a hint of sun or stars, but for me that is part of experiencing all of the moods and phases of a place.
 Many years I wake up covered in dew, or with beetles scurrying about beneath me.

 Although I am not typically one to practice divination, I do regard each solstice and equinox sunrise as a portent of sorts for the days ahead.
 This morning was windy but clear, and we watched the parade of planets in the hour before dawn.
 As the sun rose, ground-hugging clouds rose over the mountain and dimmed the light, creating the dramatic sunbeams of the first image.
 Each year is different, with never-repeating plays of wind and cloud and color and light.
 Each visit to my chapel of nature reminds me how much I am truly in love with this living world we inhabit, however much I might get distracted by screens and politics and conflicts and anxieties.